top of page

 • Instagram

-Luisa Mello (Brazil, 1989) is a film director based in Lisbon.
-She holds an MA of Arts in Documentary Directing from the international DocNomads Join Master Degree Program based in Portugal, Hungary and Belgium.
-Beforehand, she has a BA in Cinema, a PGCert in Art and Philosophy from the Pontifical Catholic University of Rio de Janeiro, Brazil; and studied Documentary Filmmaking at the International Film School of Cuba (EICTV).
+Luisa Mello is a Lisbon-based filmmaker working across documentary and doc-fiction cinema, with experience in directing, cinematography, and editing.
+She is a PhD candidate in Performative Arts and Moving Image at the Faculty of Fine Arts, University of Lisbon, holds an MA in Documentary Directing from the DocNomads Joint Master Program (Portugal/Hungary/Belgium), a BA in Cinema, and a PGCert in Art and Philosophy from the Pontifical Catholic University of Rio de Janeiro, Brazil.
+She also studied Documentary Filmmaking at the International Film School of Cuba (EICTV).

-Her work as a director, cinematographer and editor have been awarded and shown at numerous festivals such as International Film Festival Rotterdam, Bogoshorts, Vienna Shorts, Rio de Janeiro International Film Festival, IndieLisboa, Sheffield Doc/Fest, Ji.Hlava, and exhibited in Brazilian Television, Netflix and MUBI platform.
+Her films as director, cinematographer, and editor have been awarded and screened at international festivals including Rotterdam, Bogoshorts, Vienna Shorts, Rio de Janeiro International Film Festival, IndieLisboa, Sheffield Doc/Fest, and Ji.Hlava, and broadcast on Netflix, MUBI, and Brazilian television.

 bottom of page